Home » Recipes » Whole Wheat Dark Chocolate Coconut Brownies | Dairy Free + Nut Free!

 Whole Wheat Dark Chocolate Coconut Brownies | Dairy Free + Nut Free!

-Sharing a healthier take on brownies with these extra fudge-y Whole Wheat Dark Chocolate Coconut Brownies!
-Made entirely with whole wheat, coconut oil, a splash of vanilla, PLENTY of dark chocolate, and are secretly dairy-free and nut free.
-Even if you aren’t looking for healthier, don’t let the whole wheat scare you away, these brownies are melt-in-your-mouth delicious!
-You would never even know they were “healthier”.
+Sharing a different take on brownies with these extra fudge-y Whole Wheat Dark Chocolate Coconut Brownies!
+Made entirely with whole wheat, coconut oil, a splash of vanilla, and PLENTY of dark chocolate, they are secretly dairy-free and nut free.
 Every bite is soft, fudge-y, extra chocolate-y, and with LOTS of coconut flavor.
 They’re oh so very good.
 It’s hard to eat just one!
-Add a light drizzle of melted dark chocolate and a sprinkling of flaked salt to make the BEST EVER healthier brownie.
-Perfect for weekend baking, holiday’s, or just whenever you may be craving a fudge-y bite of chocolate, but want to be a little bit more healthy!
+Add a light drizzle of melted dark chocolate and a sprinkling of flaked salt to make the BEST EVER whole wheat brownie.

 About The Recipe